What maintenance do I need to perform on a Hull Vane®?

-Are there any subsidies to soften the investment cost?
+Are government subsidies available to reduce the investment costs?

-For new vessels in the design stage, the application of the Hull Vane® can lead to a reduction in size of the main engines and their exhaust systems, leading to a more compact engine room.
-Furthermore, the savings in installed engine power will offset most of the investment cost of the Hull Vane®.
+Incorporating a Hull Vane® in the early design stages can lead to a reduction in the size of the main engines and their exhaust systems.
+This, in turn, can result in a more compact engine room.
+The savings you make on installed engine power generally offset most of a Hull Vane’s cost.

 Is the Hull Vane® patented?